 A number of local government bodies have undertaken the development of independent power stations.
-Of these, the more important are:-The Northern Rivers County Council which has constructed a steam power station at Koolkhan (near Grafton) with an installed capacity of 25,750 kW, and the North-West County Council, which has established a 12,500 kW steam power station on the Ashford coalfield.
+Of these, the more important are:-the Northern Rivers County Council which has constructed a steam power station at Koolkhan (near Grafton) with an installed capacity of 28,750 kW, and the North-West County Council, which has established a 12,500 kW steam power station on the Ashford coalfield.

-The aggregate installed capacity for the whole of the New South Wales systems and isolated plants was 1,953,293 kW as at 30th June, 1960.
+The aggregate installed capacity for the whole of the New South Wales systems and isolated plants was 2,271,371 kW as at 30th June, 1961.

 (v) Future Development.
-The major new thermal stations now being developed on the coalfields will become the main base load centres for the northern, southern and western regions respectively.
-At Vales Point on Lake Macquarie, near Newcastle, work has commenced on a large thermal station with a planned capacity of about 1,000,000 kW.
-The initial installation will comprise two 200,000 kW generating units.
-Tenders have been invited for plant for the second stage of the station which will comprise one 275,000 kW generating unit.
-At Wangi, also on Lake Macquarie, five units with a combined capacity of 270,000 kW are operating and work is proceeding to install a further unit which will being the capacity of this station to 330,000 kW.
+The major new thermal stations already built and those now being developed on the coalfields will become the main base load centres for the northern, southern and western regions respectively.
+Wangi, on Lake Macquarie, and Tallawarra, on Lake Illawarra, have been completed, the latter including two 100,000 kW generating units which are the largest in operation in the State.
+At Wallerawang work is proceeding on the installation of a second 60,000 kW unit which will bring the station to its planned capacity of 240,000 kW.